gitmitch/AgileProjectsPOC/README.md

 Architecture
 ------------
 The back-end is a Node.js web app with Express.
 There is no database for much of the data used by the system.
-The project is in transition from storing all data and configuration in JSON files to using a Mongo database for almost everything.
+The project is being deprecated and users are transitioning to agilist.io.
 Kanban metrics data synchronized with TFS is stored in a JSON file.
 Configuration is set in JSON files.
 User data and classes of service configurations are stored in Mongo.

 User authentication uses an Active Directory server over LDAP.